Skip to content Skip to sidebar Skip to footer

 1. Pricing strategy that is open and affordable:

-BNPL often uses a pricing strategy that is fair and affordable because many of the deals are subsidized by manufacturers to give customers the best value possible.
+BNPL uses a pricing strategy that is fair and affordable.
+Many deals are supported by manufacturers to give customers the best value.

 2. Rapid sign-up and entirely digitized process: